 When I studied General Economics, my professor in Macro-economics (Huisman) once told us to be prepared to work in a completely different area after your graduation.
 This advice came in a period of economic hardship.
-Do not depend on just one field or tool, but explore many (related) fields and tools.
-Apart from providing the necessary economic independence, this strategy is even more important to prevent overspecialisation, a precursor of loss of creativity and ultimately stagnation or redundancy, typical features of ageing in science and education.
-The ability to quickly move from one field, perspective or scale level to another or combine them, gives many degrees of freedom when dealing with practioners, colleagues and students.
-My involvement with young interdisciplinary students allows me to experience new things almost every week.
-If you speak the language of science and business alike, a serious amount of social value is a logical result.
+I learned not to depend on just one field or tool, but explore many.
+Apart from providing economic independence, this strategy helps to prevent overspecialisation, a precursor of loss of creativity and ultimately stagnation or redundancy, typical features of ageing.
+The ability to quickly move from one field, perspective or scale level to another or combine them, gives many degrees of freedom when dealing with practioners, students and colleagues.
+Coaching young interdisciplinary students in how to carry out research allows one to experience new things almost every week.
+If you speak the language of science and business alike, match-making creates a serious amount of social (economic) value.

 Interestingly, technology is a black box in economic theory, while here at TU Delft engineering is my prime concern.
-When appropriate, Economics provides an extra toolkit.
+Blending economic and engineering knowledge, experience and tools gives a very versatile toolkit.